 ANGELICA ARCHANGELICA _ ANGELICA _ ARCHANGEL ::: HOLY GHOST ROOT

 Angelica is named after the Grecian word arkhangelos, after the Archangel Michael, who legend says taught the people of the plant’s medicine.
-Angelica is said to flower on the his feast day on May 8th in Europe (Spring time).
-This refers to Norwegian Angelica which we will focus on, however the Canadian Angelica atropurpurea can be used interchangeably.
+Angelica is said to flower on his feast day on May 8th in Europe (Spring time).
+This refers to Norwegian Angelica which we will focus on, however the Canadian Angelica atropurpurea can be used interchangeably as a herbal medicine.

-Common Names Archangel : Norwegian angelica, a greater angel (A. Archangelica)
+Archangel : Norwegian angelica, a greater angel (A. archangelica)

 Holy Ghost Root : after Archangel Michael